ABCD-ReproNim/exercises/week_10/week_10_quiz.md

 <details>
 <summary>Click to see answer</summary>

+ReproMan (but not DataLad) can:
+- [x] Type a command on one machine and have it run on another machine
+    - ReproMan can `ssh` into another computer and run a command for you (while still tracking and committing results)
+- [x] Parallelize a command by running it with different inputs
+    - While the command you run through DataLad could be parallelized, DataLad itself cannot parallelize your command.
+      ReproMan, on the other hand, has specific flags (`--batch-spec` and `--batch-parameter`) to run the command with different inputs in parallel.

+Both ReproMan and DataLad can:
   - [ ] Track and commit commands and their output
-    - Both Datalad and Reproman execute commands and create commits automatically.
+      - Both DataLad and ReproMan execute commands and create commits automatically.
-- [x] Type a command on one machine and have it run on another machine
-    - Reproman can `ssh` into another computer and run a command for you (while still tracking and committing results)
   - [ ] Run a command within a singularity container
-    - Both Datalad and Reproman can run a command in a singularity container
+      - Both DataLad and ReproMan can run a command in a singularity container
-        - Datalad Example:
+          - DataLad Example:
               - `datalad create testrun && cd testrun`
               - `datalad containers-add hello-world --url shub://vsoch/hello-world`
               - `datalad containers-run  -n hello-world echo "example command"`
-        - Reproman Example (theoretical):
+          - ReproMan Example (theoretical):
               - `datalad create testrun && cd testrun`
               - `reproman create hello-world -t singularity --backend-parameters image=shub://vsoch/hello-world`
               - `reproman run  --resource hello-world  --orc datalad-local-run echo "example command"`

-- [x] Parallelize a command by running it with different inputs
-    - While the command you run through Datalad could be parallelized, Datalad itself cannot parallelize your command.
-      Reproman, on the other hand, has specific flags (`--batch-spec` and `--batch-parameter`) to run the command with different inputs in parallel.
 ***

 </details>

 **Question 7**

-We will be making a new datalad dataset named `week10_analysis`, If you completed `week 9`, the following commands _should_ get you up to speed.
+We will be making a new DataLad dataset named `week10_analysis`.
-- `datalad clone week9_analysis week10_analysis`
-- `cd week10_analysis`
-Assuming you have a directory tree that looks like this:
+Assuming you completed the [week 9 quiz](https://github.com/ABCD-ReproNim/exercises/blob/main/week_9/week_9_quiz.md#repronim-questions) and have a `week9_analysis` directory tree that looks like this
 ```
 - derivatives
     - first